 Online Law Courses for Credit

-Like many of the courses listed below, Study.com's Business 103: Introductory Business Law course contains text lessons as well as instructional videos.
+Like many of the courses listed below, Study.com's courses contains text lessons and instructional videos.
 What sets this resource apart from the others, however, is the ability to use online instruction to earn real college credit.
 This cost-effective alternative to a traditional course allows registered members to receive instruction via illustrated videos and includes additional learning materials, such as self-assessment quizzes, that help students earn credit for considerably less than the cost of tuition.

 - Legal Procedures - Learn the components of a civil case's pretrial pleadings, motions, jury selection and appeals processes.
 The constitutional rights of the defendant in a criminal trial are also covered.

 - Contract Law Basics - Study basic contract types and rules as well as methods for terminating a contract.
 Learn the legal definition of such terms as acceptance, mutual assent and legal detriment.